Alphatec (NASDAQ:ATEC) Issues FY 2021 Earnings Guidance

-Alphatec (NASDAQ:ATEC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of – for the period.
+Alphatec (NASDAQ:ATEC) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $190 million-$190 million, compared to the consensus revenue estimate of $179.79 million.

-ATEC has been the subject of several analyst reports.
-Canaccord Genuity restated a buy rating on shares of Alphatec in a research note on Friday, April 9th.
-Piper Sandler lifted their price objective on Alphatec from $17.00 to $19.00 and gave the stock an overweight rating in a research report on Friday, March 5th.
-Zacks Investment Research lowered shares of Alphatec from a hold rating to a strong sell rating in a research report on Wednesday.
-Finally, HC Wainwright upped their price objective on shares of Alphatec from $16.00 to $19.00 and gave the company a buy rating in a research note on Thursday, March 11th.
-One equities research analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
-Alphatec currently has an average rating of Buy and a consensus price target of $15.50.
+A number of research firms have recently weighed in on ATEC.
+Zacks Investment Research lowered shares of Alphatec from a hold rating to a strong sell rating in a research report on Wednesday, May 12th.
+HC Wainwright boosted their price objective on shares of Alphatec from $16.00 to $19.00 and gave the company a buy rating in a research report on Thursday, March 11th.
+Piper Sandler boosted their target price on shares of Alphatec from $17.00 to $19.00 and gave the company an overweight rating in a report on Friday, March 5th.
+Finally, Canaccord Genuity restated a buy rating on shares of Alphatec in a report on Friday, April 9th.
+One investment analyst has rated the stock with a sell rating and seven have given a buy rating to the company.
+The company has a consensus rating of Buy and an average target price of $15.50.

 About Alphatec